 Submit your song here!

-Round Four submission deadline is midnight January 15, 2022.
+Round Five submission deadline is midnight June 15, 2022.

 Photos: John Gearin, (left); Wayne Eardley, (right).

 About Don Skuce & Ed’s Music Workshop

 ONCE UPON A TIME there was a music store in the back of a century old bakery building.
 It featured burlap covered walls and 70’s globe light bulbs.
 Used instruments would hang for sale on wooden pegs.

 Behind a workbench fixing guitars and violins and anything else with strings on it was the shop owner.
 A kind and old school fellow, he’d let all his customers, young and old, browse and try things out without pressure.